ComputationalIntelligenceGroup/MultiMap-documentation/README.md

 ![picture](images/selecteditems.png)

-Clicking in the right buttton is possible to search by name, delete, rename or change the colour of the selected item
+Clicking in the right buttton is possible to search by name, delete, rename or change the colour of the selected item.

 ![picture](images/rightbutton.png)

-In the side of the layers it is possible too, clicking right button, and appears the same options exceptins the colur.
+In the side of the layers it is possible too, clicking right button, and appears the same options excepting the colour.

 ![picture](images/rightclicklayers.png)